colfax23/oneclick-testing/README.md

 https://someresat.medium.com/guide-to-staking-on-ethereum-2-0-ubuntu-pyrmont-lighthouse-a634d3b87393

-CAUTION - I just put these scripts together as a test to automate things, so user at your own risk These are *NOT* production worthy
+CAUTION - I just put these scripts together as a test to automate things, so user at your own risk.
+These are *NOT* production worthy.

 To run, just run each script in order and wait for it to finish executing.
 You might need to respond to some prompts along the way.
 Many scripts need to be run as root.